BlackEryque/alx-low_level_programming/0x00-hello_world/README.md

 3-name: script that compiles a C file and creates an executable named cisfun

 4-puts.c: program that prints a line of code using puts

+5-printf.c: program that prints a line of code using printf